Moody 422/425 Visited a Moody 425 (for sale) this weekend...please cheer me up.

 You clearly found a poor example of the Moody 425 which is not impossible to save, but will take a lot of money to return to a serviceable condition.
 I have to say that, in my experience, Boats in the Netherlands are generally well looked after by their owners, but in this specific case, clearly not.
 You need to remember that any Moody 425 is between 33 and 36 years old and has probably had a few previous owners.
 Her condition and value today will be almost entirely dependent on how those owners, and particularly the most recent one, have looked after her.

-In my persona; view, the boat you describe is not worth the price being asked, as you will need to spend a lot of money refitting both the heads, fitting holding tanks, replacing or reglazing all hatches and portlights.
+In my personal view, the boat you describe is not worth the price being asked, as you will need to spend a lot of money refitting both the heads, fitting holding tanks, replacing or reglazing all hatches and portlights.
 It seems likely a new engine will be required before long and you have not mentioned the condition of the sails, the rig, including the two furling systems or the electronics.
 It seems to me you would be best advised to walk away from it and seek a Moody in better condition.

 The Moody 425 is, indeed a great boat, we've had ours for 14 years now.
 The 41, 419 and 422 are earlier versions of essentially the same hull but the 41 and 419 don't have the sugar scoop stern and big lazarettes which the 422 and 425 have.
 The 44 was a successor to the 425 with a new hull and a more modern rig, perhaps the best of the Moodys in this size range.